Tellusant/docs/articles-posts/palmer-penguins.md

 ---
 title: "The Palmer Penguins and Their Role in Business"
-description: "Penguins are an unlikely influence on management science, but this dataset has had a profound impact on ML and AI."
+description: "Penguins are an unlikely influence on management science, but this dataset has a profound impact on emerging business practices."
 image: /assets/social-card-pub.png
 ---
 # The Palmer Penguins and their Role in Business